Please Click Above

 The cost of a penalty Notice is £160 per parent, per child to be paid within 28 days.
 This is reduced to £80 per parent if paid within 21 days.

-If a second penalty notice is issued within a 3 year period, either for poor attendance or Term Time Leave, the cost is £160 per parent per child to be paid within 28 days.
-The cost will NOT be reduced for the second offence.
+If a second penalty notice is issued within a 3-year period, either for poor attendance or Term Time Leave, the cost is £160 per parent per child to be paid within 28 days.
+The cost will NOT be reduced for the second offense.

-A maximum of two penalty notices will be issued per parent, per child within a 3 year rolling period.
-If a third offence is committed then the Local Authority will pursue alternative legal interventions.
-This could include and Educational Supervision Order or prosecution via the Magistrates Court.
+A maximum of two penalty notices will be issued per parent, per child within a 3-year rolling period.
+If a third offense is committed then the Local Authority will pursue alternative legal interventions.
+This could include an Educational Supervision Order or prosecution via the Magistrates Court.